lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         device_class: voltage
         update_interval: 60s

 The Sensor section accounts for sending and receiving data between ESPHome and Home Assistant.
 The first sensors report Wi-Fi signal, uptime,  battery, and debug information.
 You can choose to remove update and debug if you don't want them reported.
 Both **Wi-Fi** and **Battery Voltage** are shown on the display.
 Battery Voltage is reported from the `github://ashald/esphome@lilygo-t5-47` Display Driver.
-Remove the `name:` line if you don't want them reported to Home Asssitant.
+Remove the `name:` line if you don't want them reported to Home Assistant.

 Below those, you'll find the bulk of the Home Assistant sensors used to display data: